 It was nominated for three Academy Awards: Best Picture, Best Adapted Screenplay, and Best Supporting Actress for Olivia Spencer.

-Also on Blu-ray, DVD, and 4K UltraHD from 20th Century Fox Home Video and on Cable On Demand (aka pay-per-view) and SVOD through Amazon Video, iTunes, GooglePlay and/or other services.
+On Blu-ray, DVD, and 4K UltraHD from 20th Century Fox Home Video and on SVOD through Amazon Video, iTunes, GooglePlay and/or other services.
 Availability may vary by service.

 Hidden Figures [Blu-ray]

 Hidden Figures [DVD]